The resolutions of generalized co-letterplace ideals and their powers: Preliminaries

 \subsection{Homology spheres and balls}

 Due to its connection to the Upper Bound Conjecture, the concept of a simplicial sphere has been extensively studied in the literatures (see \cite{BH} and also \cite{Bier,BjZi}).
 Recall that a simplicial complex $\Delta$ is a {\it simplicial sphere} (resp. {\it simplicial ball}) if $|\Delta|$, the geometric realization of $\Delta$, is homeomorphic to $S^d$ (resp. $B^d$) for some $d$.
 Here, $S^d=\{v\in \mathbf{R}^{d+1}\mid |v|=1\}$ and $B^d=\{v\in \mathbf{R}^d\mid |v|\leq 1\}$.
 In \cite[page 1859]{Bj}, the explicit definitions of piecewise linear (PL for short) polyhedral balls and spheres are provided.
-By the definitions, we can observe that for a simplicial complex $\Delta$, it has to be a simplicial ball (resp. sphere) if it is a PL ball (resp. sphere).
+Restricting to simplicial complexes, we see that a simplicial complex $\Delta$ is a PL-ball precisely when a subdivision of $\Delta$ is a subdivision of a simplex.
+Therefore, for a simplicial complex $\Delta$, it has to be a simplicial ball (resp. sphere) if it is a PL ball (resp. sphere).
 In \cite{DFN}, the following notions are introduced as generalizations of simplicial balls and spheres. \begin{Definition}\em Let $\Delta$ be a simplicial complex of dimension $d$ and let $\mathbf{K}$ be a field.
 We say $\Delta$ is a \emph{homology sphere} over $\mathbf{K}$ if, for every face $F \in \Delta$, one has that $\lk_{\Delta}F$ has the (reduced) homology over $\mathbf{K}$ of a $\mathrm{dim}(\mbox{lk}_{\Delta}F)$-dimensional sphere.
 In other words,

 for every face $F$ of $\Delta$.

 We say $\Delta$ is a \emph{homology ball} over $\mathbf{K}$ if there exists a subcomplex $\Sigma$ of $\Delta$ such that: \begin{itemize} \item $\Sigma$ is a $(d-1)$-dimensional homology sphere over $\mathbf{K}$; \item $\mbox{lk}_{\Delta}F$ is a homology sphere if $F \notin \Sigma$ and otherwise it has zero homology. \end{itemize} Note that the facets of $\Sigma$ are those codimension $1$ faces of $\Delta$ that are contained in exactly one facet of $\Delta$.
 We therefore refer to $\Sigma$ as the $\emph{boundary}$ of $\Delta$, denoted by $\partial\Delta = \Sigma$.